roshank231/optest/README.md

 1. Log in to the Stremio Web app on your Android device.
 2. Navigate to "Add Addon" and use the following link: `https://raw.githubusercontent.com/roshank231/optest/main/manifest.json`

+## Final Notes

+This Addon mainly focuses on pre-time skip arcs once you get past "impel Down" there are no more gaps filled by One Piece KAI, you are better off switching to the original [OnePace addon](https://github.com/fedew04/OnePaceStremio) as this is being actively updated with the latest episodes as the one pace team release them.

 ## Support

 If you encounter any issues or have questions, feel free to message me.